Buying Carpet From Lowe's, Home Depot, Empire or Costco?

 Costco Members Who Need New Carpet

 I am a Costco member myself and enjoy saving money buying the products I need and use all year long!
 As you are leaving, you might notice some of their vendors have displays on the left side of the wall.
-They may have Heating and Air Conditioning companies, Leaf-Guard Gutters, Garage Door Replacements, Kitchen cabinets, Vacation and travel charters, Carpet and flooring products and other home improvement offers and promotions.
+They may have Heating and Air Conditioning companies, Leaf-Guard Gutters, Garage Door Replacements, Kitchen cabinets, Vacation and travel charters, Carpet and flooring products and other home improvement offers and brochures.

 However, of all these great sounding deals, I myself would never buy new carpet or flooring from Costco's vendors.
 Why?
 If you take a look at their free Carpet or Flooring brochure, they list a phone number for you to call to start your in-home Carpet or Flooring Consultation Process.

-Calling this phone number will put you in touch with a Shaw Flooring Design Consultant or someone else who is paid on a commission basis.
+Calling their toll-free phone number will put you in touch with a Shaw Flooring Design Consultant or someone else who is paid on a commission basis.
 They will schedule an in-home consultation with you at your convenience.
-This Shaw Design Consultant will come to your home and present you with certain carpet or flooring samples, and then will try to help you choose the right product for your specific needs.
+The Shaw Design Consultant will come to your home and present you with certain carpet or flooring samples, and then will try to help you choose the right product for your specific needs.
 They will also measure your home and give you a free, no-obligation estimate of all the costs.
 Is this the best way for you to purchase new carpet or flooring?
+It sure sounds easy.

-The Costco Problem: They Make It Almost Impossible To Comparison Shop
+The Costco Carpet Problem: They Make It Almost Impossible To Comparison Shop

-While the Carpet Consultant that contacts you may carry some good quality carpet and flooring, be prepared for major sticker shock when you see what the total cost will be.
+While the Carpet Consultant who contacts you may carry some good quality carpet and flooring, be prepared for major sticker shock when you see what the total cost will be.
 Again, you can't comparison shop easily because they change the carpet style names and colors to thwart you.
 You would need to take their carpet samples with you into other carpet stores to try to compare samples side by side.
-They won't leave any of the the carpet samples with you to consider for a few days, so comparison shopping to find your best deal for the exact same products is definitely not easy to do.
+They won't leave any of the the carpet samples with you to consider for a few days, so comparison shopping to find your best deal for similar or the exact same products is definitely not easy to do.